wgurecky/CORRLA_RS/readme.md

 About
 ================

-Correlation and Random Linear Algebra in Rust
+Correlation and Random Linear Algebra methods in Rust

 Methods
 ---